SPRAY FOAM INSULATION

 What is spray foam?

-What are the differences between open-cell and closed-cell spray foam insulation?
+What are the differences between open-cell and closed-cell foam?

 Lower-density foams are referred to as Open Cell Spray Foam while the medium-density foams are a Closed Cell Spray Foam product.
 Both types of spray foam are thermoset cellular plastics composed of millions of cells working together to keep you more comfortable in your home.